chenmingyong0423/go-mongox-doc/docs/en/model.md

 }
 ```

-This struct facilitates automatic handling of document creation and update operations by implementing the `DefaultModelHook` interface.
+This struct implements the `DefaultModelHook` interface.
+If `EnableDefaultFieldHook` is set to `true` when initializing the plugin (for details, please refer to [Enabling Built-in Plugins - Hooks](./plugins/plugins#enabling-built-in-plugins-hooks)), the `go mongox` library will automatically handle the assignment of `ID` and timestamps during document creation and update operations.

 Specifically, during document creation(`InsertOne, InsertMany`), the `DefaultId()` and `DefaultCreatedAt()` methods are invoked to initialize the `ID` and `CreatedAt` fields, respectively.
 For document updates(`UpdateOne`、`UpdateMany`、`UpdatesWithOperator`), the `DefaultUpdatedAt()` method is called to refresh the `UpdatedAt` field.
 When performing save (`Upsert`) operations, all three methods are executed to ensure that all pertinent fields are properly initialized or updated.